 But it can't do any of those things if the battery's dead, which is where the Jackery Bolt comes in.
-With built-in lightning and micro USB cables, you don't need to remember to pack cables: all you need to charge up is the battery pack itself.
-This 10050mAH model has the power to charge an iPhone 8 over three times, a Galaxy S9 over two times and an iPad 9.7-inch once.
-(And, if you're traveling with kids, having their entertainment center run out of power could qualify as an emergency, too.)
+With built-in lightning and micro USB cables, you don't need to remember to pack cables (unless your phone uses USB-C): all you need to charge up is the battery pack itself.
+This 6000mAH model has the power to charge an iPhone Xs or Galaxy S10 once.
 You just have to remember to charge the Jackery Bolt occasionally, so it's ready when you need it.

 Despite its portable size — it weighs in at just .89 pounds — the JumPack is powerful enough to start most vehicles, even those with V8 engines.
 Using it will be familiar to anyone who's ever jumpstarted a car before: just plug jumper cables from the JumPack to your car battery, then start the car.
-However, you don't even have to open the hood if you don't want to: you can also plug the JumPack into the 12V port inside the car to jump it from there.
-It's hands-down the easiest way to deal with a dead battery.
+And for those that aren't familiar, the JumPack Mini takes out all of the guess work.
+A green light indicates that the device has enough power, that it's attached properly and that it's safe to restart you car.

 However, the JumPack is handy even if your battery doesn't die.
-It can charge your smartphone (though you'll need a charging cable) and has rapid charging, supporting Qualcomm Quick Charge.
-And, it can act as a flashlight or emergency strobe light.
-Those are both capabilities you want to have in your car safety kit, and you can get them all in the Cobra JumPack.
+It can charge your smartphone (though you'll need a charging cable or a phone that supports wireless charging) and has rapid charging, supporting Qualcomm Quick Charge.

-Fix a Flat Tire: Fix-A-Flat Ultimate 1-Step Tire Repair Kit
+Fix a Flat Tire: Slime Flat Tire Repair Kit

 Getting a flat tire can really ruin your day, but if you have the right equipment, a flat can be easy to fix.
-The 1-step tire repair kit is just what it sounds like: a super simple way to repair and re-inflate your tires.
+The 2-step tire repair kit is a super simple way to repair and re-inflate your tires.

-All you have to do is plug the Fix-A-Flat into your car's 12V outlet and then connect it to your tire.
-It will fill your tire with both sealant and air to get you back on the road fast.
-It takes just seven minutes to repair and inflate a tire — and all you have to do is plug in the Fix-A-Flat and press a button.
-You will have to replace the sealant after use, but for about $13 per bottle (check price on Amazon), it definitely costs less than calling a tow truck.
+All you have to do is use the sealant and then connect the Slime Flat Tire Repair Kit to your tire and plug the Slime into your car's 12V outlet.
+It will fill your tire with air to get you back on the road fast.
+It takes just about 15 minutes to repair and inflate a tire.
+Slime claims the repair will last up to 500 miles.
+You will have to replace the sealant after use, but for about $10 per bottle (check price on Amazon), it definitely costs less than calling a tow truck.